magefast/ProductsAssignCategory/README.md

     `php -d memory_limit=-1 bin/magento category:assign:child_to_parent --currentCategoryId 268 --newCategoryId 241`

 Where `--currentCategoryId` - this is Category with products, Products of this category need assign to the New Category with param `--newCategoryId`.

 <br>

-### Assign product form Category with param `--categoryId` to Parent Category
+### Assign product form Child Category with param `--categoryId` to Parent Category
     `php -d memory_limit=-1 bin/magento category:assign:child_to_parent --categoryId 268`

 <br>